Find Grad Schools

 18 Yearly Graduations

 The 9th most popular school in the country for public administration & social service majors who are seeking their doctor's degree is University of St Thomas Minnesota.
-The average in-state tuition for full-time undergraduates is $50,788 per year, while in-state graduate students, on average, pay $21,611 per year.
+Each year, around 9,700 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $48,930 per year, while in-state graduate students, on average, pay $26,619 per year.
 During the most recent year for which we have data, 18 people received their doctor's degree in public administration & social service from UST MN.
-Around 42% of these students were from an underrepresented racial-ethnic group, and 100% were women.
-Data shows that UST MN graduates that hold this degree go on to make a median salary of $82,087.
+Of these students, 83% were women and 33% were members of underrepresented racial-ethnic groups.

 #10